ResilientEcosystem/blog/_posts/2023-02-01-UsingPythonSDK.md

 ## Check your Python is up-to-date (3.9+)

-  > python3 --version`
+  > python3 \-\-version

 If your Python version number is too low you may encounter type hinting issues when attempting to run the code

-## Activating virtual environment and Installing dependencies
+## Activating virtual environment

   > source venv/bin/activate

-  > pip install -r requirements.txt

 ## Running the Driver

 Examples of using the driver can be seen in *test_sdk.py*.

+  > python3 test_sdk.py

 You will see the output *'The retrieved txn is successfully validated'* if successful.

+***Now you are set with the Python SDK***.
+Below are the design details of the Python SDK.

 # Validation

-You have successfully run an SDK example script.
-Below is the detailed design of the SDK.

 ## Entrypoint
 `validator.py`